 Best Episode: “These Are the Voyages…” (ENT S4E22)

-Jonathan Archer (Scott Bakula) is a principled, adaptable leader who grows through trial and error.
+On the other hand we have Jonathan Archer (Scott Bakula).
+He’s a principled, adaptable leader who grows through trial and error.
 His willingness to learn from mistakes sets an example for Starfleet cadets.

 As an illustration, during the season three war, he made a bunch of ethical mistakes.
 But it’s understandable since Starfleet was in its infancy.
 His best episode is “These Are the Voyages… ” It demonstrates Archer’s decision-making under high pressure.